 ❓ Is a Covered Call ETF Strategy a Good Idea?

 Yes — for the right investor.
-Covered call ETFs generate income by selling call options, which is great for steady cash flow.
-However, they cap your upside, meaning you won’t fully benefit if the market rallies.
-These ETFs work best in sideways or gently rising markets and suit conservative, income-focused investors.
+Covered call ETFs generate extra income by selling call options, but that caps your upside.
+They work best in sideways or gently rising markets and suit conservative, cash-flow-focused investors.

 ❓ Which Covered Call ETFs Pay Monthly Dividends?

-❓ What Is the Global X Nasdaq 100 Covered Call UCITS ETF?
+❓ What Is the Highest-Yield Covered Call ETF Right Now?

 ⚠️ Common Pitfalls and How to Avoid Them